jrasmusson/ios-starter-kit/howtos/vapor-setup.md

 You will now have a running setup instance of your vapor project with xcode.
 Feel free to version control everything from there.

+### App crashing - port taken

+Sometimes the port is taken.
+Find and kill the process by going

+`sudo lsof -iTCP -sTCP:LISTEN -n -P`

+then

+`kill -9 PID`